Amansingh89/chart-project/README.md

-#This is my Stream 2 Project.
-It is called School Donations Dashboard.
+#STREAM 2 PROJECT

+School Donations Dashboard

 In this project, the dataset has been used from DonorsChoose.org to build a data visualisation that represents school donations broken down by different attributes over a timeline.